 - A fee charged by your own bank

-- A fee charged by the entity that owns the ATM
+- A fee charged by the institution that owns the ATM

 Some banks waive their own fee but don’t refund customers for third-party fees.
-So, you must mind the fine print to find a bank that also refunds ATM fees charged by other entities.
+So, you must mind the fine print to find a bank that also refunds ATM fees charged by other institutions.

 Banks that waive or refund ATM fees

-The following institutions offer at least one checking account that doesn’t charge customers for using out-of-network ATMs and will refund customers for some or all ATM fees charged by the owners of out-of-network ATMs:
+The following banks offer at least one checking account that doesn’t charge customers for using out-of-network ATMs and will reimburse customers for some or all ATM fees charged by the owners of out-of-network ATMs:

 - Axos Bank (online bank)

-- First Republic Bank (brick-and-mortar chain with locations in eight states)
+- First Republic Bank (brick-and-mortar chain with locations in some states)

 - Century Bank (brick-and-mortar chain based in Massachusetts)

 Just note that these are examples, not an exhaustive list.
-So, before you switch to an ATM-fee-free bank, you may want to do a little homework to find out what other options are out there.
+So, before you switch to an ATM-fee-free bank, do a little homework to find out what other options are out there.